Cayyus/mixmatch-spotify-cli/README.md

 # MixMatch

 ## Work in Progress
-Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal.
+Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal. <br>

-Features:
+### Features:
 - See your liked albums
 - See your liked playlists
 - See all your liked songs in a neat, table format